-Some of the best scenes and best directors use MCUs for coverage in their scenes, and they do this to conserve cinematic energy.
+Some of the best directors use MCUs for coverage in their scenes, and they do this to conserve cinematic energy.

 That’s because when you frame the majority of your scenes in medium close-ups, you keep the effectiveness of a close-up shot untapped.

-Then, when you do decide to move in for a close-up, you will get a more potent reaction from the viewer, allowing you to emphasize certain portions of your scene with a change in shot size.
+Then, when you do decide to move in for a close-up, you will get a more potent reaction from the viewer.
+This allows you to emphasize certain portions of your scene with a simple change in shot size.